 Participants Sign In First

-When this setting is enabled, it requires participants to sign in (entering their nickname and Lead Capture Data, if enabled) immediately before entering your experience as a requirement to entering.
+When this setting is enabled, it requires participants to sign in (entering their nickname and Lead Capture Data, if enabled) immediately before entering your Experience as a requirement to entering.
 If disabled, it will require them to sign in immediately after answering their first question, posting, etc.

-Having participants sign in after answering their first question is beneficial in use-cases where you want to immediately engage the participant with your content before asking them to complete a sign-in page.
+Having participants sign in after answering their first question is beneficial in use cases where you want to immediately engage the participant with your content before asking them to complete a sign-in page.
 This could be especially great for any kind of event format with walk-up participants, such as trade shows, at a central hub for your event, etc. where you want to engage participants before showing a sign-up page that can cause friction and abandonment of the interactive Experience.

-For most virtual and live events, it makes sense to have Participants Sign In First enabled, otherwise it could be jarring to answer the first Poll or Trivia Game question and then have to complete a sign-in form.
+For most virtual and live events, it makes sense to have Participants Sign In First enabled, otherwise, it could be jarring to answer the first Poll or Trivia Game question and then have to complete a sign-in form.

 |A sign-in page with Auto-Generate Names enabled|

-These settings will determine how Crowdpurr should handle participants refreshing the Mobile View and how to allow participants to sign back in to a previous participant account.
+These settings will determine how Crowdpurr should handle participants refreshing the Mobile View and how to allow participants to sign back into a previous participant account.

 Allow Multiple Sign-Ins

 Crowdpurr will remember a mobile device and participant once they sign in to an Experience.
-Even if the mobile device's browser is refreshed, the device gets turned off, the device is signed off for hours, etc. Crowdpurr will still remember the device, participant, and their status in the experience.
+Even if the mobile device's browser is refreshed, the device gets turned off, the device is signed off for hours, etc. Crowdpurr will still remember the device, participant, and their status in the Experience.

 |With Allow Multiple Sign-Ins Enabled||With Allow Multiple Sign-Ins Disabled|

-Upon refreshing browser or joining a new Experience, Crowdpurr asks if the user wants to create a new participant account.
+Upon refreshing the browser or joining a new Experience, Crowdpurr asks if the user wants to create a new participant account.
 If so, they will enter a new nickname and fill out any active Crowd Lead Fields.

-Upon refreshing browser or joining a new Experience, Crowdpurr does not allow a new sign-in and shows the current participant's status.
+Upon refreshing the browser or joining a new Experience, Crowdpurr does not allow a new sign-in and shows the current participant's status.
 They will continue to use their previous participant account and data.

 Allow Participants to Sign Back in

 To use it, you will need to have either the Email Address or Phone Number lead capture field enabled and required on all Experiences where you'll allow participants to sign back in.
-When Allow Participants to Sign Back In is enabled, when a player signs in to an Experience and enters an Email Address or Phone Number, Crowdpurr will check if there is a participant account matching the participant Email Address or Phone Number.
+When Allow Participants to Sign Back In is enabled, when a player signs in to an Experience and enters an Email Address or Phone Number, Crowdpurr will check if there is a participant account matching the participant's Email Address or Phone Number.
 If it finds one, it will sign them in as that participant and continue their session playing as that participant.

-With this setting disabled, the same Email Address or Phone Number cannot be used more than once to sign into the same Experience.
+With this setting disabled, the same Email Address or Phone Number cannot be used more than once to sign in to the same Experience.
 An error will be returned if a participant tries to sign back in with the same Email Address or Phone Number.
 For different experiences, if a player tries to sign in from a different device, a completely new participant account will be created that is not linked to the other ones, even if the same Email Address or Phone Number is used.

 Sharing Participant Devices

-For Seminar Plan users or higher, the following setting applies to when your participants share devices at an event, such as a walk-up trade show booth with several tablet devices.
+For Seminar Plan users or higher, the following setting applies when your participants share devices at an event, such as a walk-up trade show booth with several tablet devices.
 Or any live event where "community" devices are shared.
 For example, walking up to the front of a town hall meeting and submitting a vote from a series of shared, limited tablet devices.